aaronsaray/mysql-presentation/README.md

 ### Presentation Details

-> Here are details for this particular presentation branch.
+> This is a template for where presentation details would be.